View Your Info

 - Sending a letter to your General Registrar

-Letters should be addressed to the Voter Registration office for the city or county in which you live (contact information is located on the Virginia Voter Registration Application Form).
+Letters should be addressed to the Voter Registration office for the city or county in which you live.
+Contact information can be found on our registrar lookup tool.
 Letters should include the following information:

 - Enough information to identify you – such as the Social Security number

 If you want to make a change to your address, name or other information by using the Virginia Voter Registration Application Form: